couchbase/couchbase-lite-core/docs/overview/Replicator.md

 ## BLIP Classes

-These classes are in the separate [BLIP-Cpp](https://github.com/couchbaselabs/BLIP-Cpp) repo, but in practice are inseparable from LiteCore.
+These classes are in `Networking/BLIP/`.
 They have no dependencies on the replicator, but they do depend on the lower-level LiteCore support classes and on Fleece.

 ### Connection